 Granted I love any excuse to use Aldis Hodge for any reason.
 It is always a pleasure to see him come onscreen with his easy charm and wide-open smile.
 He has an ability to either be instantly charming or instantly terrifying.
 Here, obviously, he is charming and comforting.

-Whannell allows us to see Cecilia build her herself back up after her escape.
-Early on we see her take a few steps outside to the mailbox before a jogger passes by and she runs back to the safety of James’ house.
-She apologizes but James says she doesn’t need too.
+Whannell allows us to see Cecilia build herself back up after her escape.
+Early on we see her take a few steps outside to the mailbox before a jogger passes by, and she runs back to the safety of James’ house.
+She apologizes, but James says she doesn’t need to.
 “You left the house for the first time since you got here.
 If you ask me that’s a success.”

-Perhaps it is the twist and turns of the last half of the film that bother me.
-Whannell does a great job making everything work but not enough to where I followed him on every reveal.
-At one point Emily receives an email from Cecilia, telling her she feels suffocated and that she hopes she dies.
-Obviously this is Adrian trying to isolate Celcia all over again.
-But I had trouble buying that Emily would so easily for such a hackneyed trick such as an email from a clearly troubled sister.
-Emily’s behavior didn’t seem like the behavior of a sister more like what a man would think sisters would behave like.
+Perhaps it is the twists and turns of the last half of the film that bothered me.
+Whannell does a great job making everything work, but not enough to where I followed him on every reveal.
+At one point, Emily receives an email from Cecilia, telling her she feels suffocated and that she hopes she dies.
+Obviously, this is Adrian trying to isolate Celcia all over again.
+But I had trouble buying that Emily would so easily fall for such a hackneyed trick such as an email from a clearly troubled sister.
+Emily’s behavior didn’t seem like the behavior of a sister, more like what a man would think sisters would behave like.